jentic/jentic-openapi-tools/packages/jentic-openapi-datamodels/README.md

 ## Quick Start

-### Parsing OpenAPI Documents
+### Parsing OpenAPI 3.0 Documents

-The main use case is parsing complete OpenAPI 3.0 documents:
+The main use case is parsing complete OpenAPI Documents:

 ```python
 from ruamel.yaml import YAML